-With respect to the Company, the other material transactions entered into with a related party as defined by IAS 24 relate to advances to subsidiary, as disclosed in Note 6 to the financial statements, and interest income from such loans receivable (Note 20).
+With respect to the Company, the other material transactions entered into with a related party during the current and the preceding financial years, as defined by IAS 24, relate to the following:

+- advances to subsidiary, as disclosed in Note 6; - interest income from the loans receivable, as disclosed in Note 20; and - management fees charged to subsidiary amounting €42,000 (2017: nil).

 Year end balances with subsidiary are disclosed separately in Notes 6 and 7 to the financial statements.